 2. Learn about Vietnam Do’s and Don’ts

 3. Do not drink tap water: Water should be boiled before drinking.
-Water bottles are also available in many convenient stores in urban areas.
+Water bottles are also available in many convenience stores in urban areas, or use a kettle to boil water before drinking.
 To be environmentally conscious, bring your own bottle to refill.

-4. Bring your flip-flop: While most hotels provide one or two pairs, you may not find them in homestays.
+4. Bring your flip-flop: Most hotels provide one or two pairs, but you may not find them in homestays.

 5. Do not forget about the bug spray: the humid weather in Vietnam is an ideal environment for many insects, so without bug spray, it might be unpleasant to sleep at night.

 8. If you want to have a true local lifestyle in a homestay, especially in the Mekong Delta region, hygiene can be a problem.
-Toilets or bathrooms may not be up to what you consider clean and clear, so prepare yourself mentally.
+Toilets or bathrooms may not be up to what you consider clean and clear, so bring your own toiletries!

 Vietnamese homestay still has many areas for improvement.
-Right now, not many of them are able to deliver both high-quality service and absolutely genuine experience at the same time.
-However, if you can cope with some minor obstacles in living standards, you would soon realize that your journey has been full of peaceful moments and unique knowledge about local life.
+Right now, not many of them can deliver both high-quality service and genuine experience at the same time.
+However, if you can cope with some minor obstacles in living standards, you will soon realize that there are full of peaceful moments and unique knowledge about local life.